LinkedInLearning/essential-jenkins-2468076/Ch03/03_01-pipeline-as-code-with-jenkinsfile/README.md

 - Observe the two stages in the pipeline:
   - *Declarative: Checkout SCM*
   - *Hello!
 Please read the logs.*
-- View the ouptut from the *Hello!
+- View the output from the *Hello!
 Please read the logs.* stage.

 Follow this link to view the [Jenkinsfile in the root of this repo](../../Jenkinsfile).